iPhones and Android-based smartphones came with 3.5mm headphone jacks.

 Clarus CODA USB DAC ($299.99)

-We reviewed the CODA back in January and were pleasantly surprised by its performance.
+When we reviewed Clarus CODA, we were pleasantly surprised by its performance.
 The manufacturer makes some of the best power conditioners and cables in the industry, so we really shouldn’t be all that surprised by its initial offering which is a direct competitor to the DragonFly Cobalt.
 It is definitely more assertive sounding than the AQ DAC, which may not be a good thing if you’re using more neutral sounding loudspeakers or headphones.

 - Powerful and incisive presentation